The Lego Movie 2: The Second Part: Plot

-Shortly after the invasion led by Lord Business in which Emmet destroys the Kragle using the Piece of Resistance, Duplo aliens arrive in the Lego universe and threaten destruction.
+Shortly after the destruction of the Kragle via the Piece of Resistance, Duplo aliens arrive and threaten destruction.
 Emmet builds the aliens a heart as a token of friendship, but one eats it and demands more.
 Lucy and the Master Builders believe this to be an attack and retaliate, and the ensuing battle ravages Bricksburg.
+Five years later, a teenage Finn has rebuilt Bricksburg as Apocalypseburg.
+The city has been ravaged by repeated Duplo attacks, and several people have gone missing while searching for the Duplo home planet.
+Emmet remains upbeat, in stark contrast to Lucy and his other friends, though he has visions of an impending "Armamageddon".

-Five years after the events of the first film, the teenaged Finn has rebuilt Bricksburg as "Apocalypseburg".
-Within the Lego universe, they have been ravaged by repeated Duplo attacks, and several of their friends have gone missing searching for the Duplo home planet.
-Emmet remains upbeat in stark contrast to Lucy and his friends, though he has visions of an impending "armamageddon".
-A mini-doll called General Sweet Mayhem arrives, kidnaps all of Emmet's friends, and takes them to the shape-shifting empress of the "Systar System", Queen Watevra Wa'Nabi.
-Emmet tries to convince the Master Builders to help him save Lucy and the rest of his friends, but they refuse to help, believing that he isn't tough enough to go through the Systar System.
+A mini-doll called General Sweet Mayhem arrives, kidnaps all of Emmet's friends, and takes them to the shape-shifting ruler of the Systar System, Queen Watevra Wa'Nabi.
+Emmet tries to convince the Master Builders to help him save Lucy and the rest of his friends, but they refuse to help, believing that he is not tough enough to go through the Systar System.
 Emmet subsequently crafts a spaceship to pursue Mayhem by passing through the "Stairgate".
-Meanwhile, Wa'Nabi can seemingly brainwash Emmet's friends into accepting the joy of her world, and convinces Batman to marry her as a way to unite the Lego and Duplo worlds, with only Lucy remaining skeptical of Wa'Nabi's plans.
+Meanwhile, Watevra has apparently brainwashed Emmet's friends into accepting the joy of her world and convinces Batman to marry her as a way to unite the Lego, Mini-doll, and Duplo worlds.
+Only Lucy remains skeptical of Watevra's plans.

-Emmet's ship is heavily damaged and nearly collides with an asteroid field, but is saved in time by rugged adventurer Rex Dangervest.
-After hearing Emmet's story, Rex offers to help and takes them to the Systar System, and en route, Emmet tries to emulate some of Rex's mannerisms.
-When they arrive, they quickly reunite with Lucy and learn of the marriage plans, which Rex insists must be a front to bring on "armamageddon".
+Emmet's ship is heavily damaged and nearly collides with an asteroid field but is saved by rugged adventurer Rex Dangervest.
+After hearing Emmet's story, Rex offers to help and takes him to the Systar System.
+En route, Emmet tries to emulate some of Rex's mannerisms and learn Rex's "Master Breaker" abilities.
+When they arrive, they quickly reunite with Lucy and learn of the marriage plans, which Rex, Lucy, and Emmet believe to be a front to bring on Armamageddon.